TDeVries/academic-kickstart/content/author/admin/_index.md

 # List qualifications (such as academic degrees)
 [[education.courses]]
-  course = "PhD in Engineering Systems and Computing" institution = "University of Guelph" year = "2016 - Present"
+  course = "PhD in Systems Engineering" institution = "University of Guelph" year = "2016 - Present"